ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/machine_learning/machine_learning_run_machine_learning_dashing.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/5uIZU8PCHT8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The contents in e-Manual can be updated without a previous notice.
+The contents in e-Manual are subject to be updated without a prior notice.
 Therefore, some video may differ from the contents in e-Manual.
 {: .notice--warning}

 ### [Stage 1 (No Obstacle)](#stage-1-no-obstacle)